vertica/VerticaPy/docs/source/user_guide.rst

           Harness the power of machine learning to make predictive analyses.
 From model training
-          to evaluation, our platform guides you through the process, making complex algorithms accessible
+          to evaluation, our platform guides you through the process and makes complex algorithms accessible to everyone.
-          for everyone.

           :bdg-primary:`Machine Learning` :bdg-primary:`AI`